-In 2021, 20% of global retail sales were conducted online; by 2040, that number is expected to be 95%.
+In 2024, 20.1% of global retail sales were conducted online.
+By 2040, that number is expected to be 95%, according to e-commerce statistics.
 Your business needs a powerful e-commerce marketing strategy to remain competitive.

 E-commerce is unique, so you can’t use the same methods you would use to market a traditional storefront.
 E-commerce has a shorter sales cycle and focuses on getting people’s attention rather than using product research to build authority.